thegboat/emtpy_eye/README.md

 Here Restaurant is not an mti class but instead a sti base class.
 The table name here is just restaurants.

-MexicanRestaurant inherits from Restaurant therefore no specified primary table is needed; the primary table for MexicanRestaurant is restaurants
+MexicanRestaurant inherits from Restaurant therefore no specified primary table is needed; the primary table for MexicanRestaurant is restaurants.

 MexicanRestaurant inherits the attributes of the Business table.